halelitzhaki/dos-and-arp-nids/README.md

-# Network Intrusion Detection System (NIDS) Using Machine Learning
+# Network Intrusion Detection System (NIDS) of Denial of Service and ARP Man in the Middle

-Welcome to the **Network Intrusion Detection System (NIDS) Using Machine Learning** project.
 This repository contains the implementation of a NIDS, leveraging machine learning algorithms to detect and classify Denial-of-Servie and ARP Man-in-the-Middle attacks, as a part of Network Intrusion Setection Systems.

 ## Table of Contents